Contributing author: Brandon Snooks

 Owner/operator: The Wandering Dago Food Truck

-For many couples, planning the wedding menu is often the highpoint or high stress of the wedding planning process.
+For many couples, planning the wedding menu is often the highlight or a source of high stress during the wedding planning process.

-Do you go with tradition or do you go crazy?
+Do you follow tradition, or do you go against it?
 Do you reach for formal opulence or keep it casual?
-Should “fun” be a part of the recipe or is safe and conservative the order of the day?
+Should “fun” be a part of the recipe, or is safe and conservative the order of the day?
 Do you load the menu with tastes that you like or go the safe traditional route?

-Whatever your choice, be it traditional or not, this is your big day and of course you want everything to be perfect.
+Whatever your choice, be it traditional or not, this is your big day, and of course, you want everything to be perfect.
 What is tradition anyway?
 It varies from person to person, family to family, and is tempered by culture.
-And what is perfect?
+And what is ideal?
 Only you can decide that!

-More and more Hudson Valley couples are opting for a mix of both tradition and fun in their wedding fare choices and catering services, and many are looking to the “Rogues” of the catering industry, the food trucks and trailers, to create it.
+More and more Hudson Valley couples are opting for a mix of tradition and fun in their wedding fare choices and catering services, and many are looking to the “Rogues” of the catering industry —the food trucks and trailers —to create it.

-The Food Truck and trailer presence is rapidly expanding in the Hudson Valley and rolling foodies and food truck enthusiasts are taking their love for these mobile offerings from the road to the banquet table.
+The Food Truck and trailer presence is rapidly expanding in the Hudson Valley, and rolling foodies and food truck enthusiasts are taking their love for these mobile offerings from the road to the banquet table.
 And why not?
-Creativity, diversity, and skilled preparation are no less the priority with food truck chefs and operators than with traditional restaurateurs and caterers.
+Creativity, diversity, and skilled preparation are no less a priority for food truck chefs and operators than for traditional restaurateurs and caterers.

 Brandon Snooks, owner and operator of the popular Wandering Dago food truck has some great insights into the wedding menu planning process: